mdowns23/opencvproject/README.md

 # opencvproject
-Face Detection and Adjusting Screen Brightness "/n" Install opencv properly in computer in order to run code
+Face Detection and Adjusting Screen Brightness.
+Install opencv properly in computer in order to run code